contentful/contentful_rails/README.md

-  config.authenticate_webhooks = true # false here would allow the webhooks to process without basic auth config.webhooks_username = "a basic auth username" config.webhooks_password = "a basic auth password" end
+  config.authenticate_webhooks = true # false here would allow the webhooks to process without basic auth config.webhooks_username = "a basic auth username" config.webhooks_password = "a basic auth password" config.access_token = "your access token" config.preview_access_token = "your preview access token" config.space = "your space ID"
+  config.options = "hash of options"
+end
 ```

+Note that you _don't_ have to separately configure ContentfulModel - adding the access tokens / space ID / options here will
+pass to ContentfulModel in an initializer in the Rails engine.

-The default is to authenticate the webhooks.
-Probably a smart move to host on an HTTPS endpoint too.
+The default is to authenticate the webhooks; probably a smart move to host on an HTTPS endpoint too.

 # Allowing 'Russian Doll' style caching on Entries
 The issue with 'Russian Doll' caching in Rails is that it requires a hit on the database to check the `updated_at` timestamp of an object.